Artistic License - Law

 - But it does get you out of supplying some of them without a court order.

-- There is, in addition to the Miranda warning, a similar admonition to police or public employees, called a Garrity warning.
+- There is, in addition to the Miranda warning, a similar admonition to police or state/local level public employees, called a Garrity warning.
 This basically boils down to "We can ask you anything we want, and compel you to answer truthfully, but any compelled statement cannot be used against you in a criminal case."
 This means that incidences of police misconduct have to be divided into criminal (where Miranda applies, and the risk is a fine or jail time) and administrative (where it doesn't, and the risk is getting fired) proceedings.
 When Eliot Stabler or another Cowboy Cop asks to speak to a union rep, they are effectively invoking Garrity and refusing to give a statement unless waived of criminal liability.
 (Federal employees have Kalkines warnings, which acts the same).

 - Spousal Privilege: Fictional uses of this tend to be considerably broader than is justified.